 Coastal comfort is key: wafty dresses, linen shorts, flats both fancy and functional.

-Grain restaurant lies to the right of the lobby (it has a street entrance for walk-ins, too).
+Under Grain restaurant (now Michelin-approved) lies to the right of the lobby (it has a street entrance for walk-ins, too).
 Its vaulted stone roof is original, but zooms forward in years from the ceiling-line down: decorated in midnight blue, orange and millennial pink.
 Lunch and dinner are hymns to wantonness: ingredients luxuriate in skillets of sizzling butter, or lie spent atop a silky sauce.
 The signature lasagna is dramatically blackened with squid ink and spread thickly with ‘nduja; pillowy, pungent chicken livers are as flavourful as foie gras; and aromatic local pork has been massaged with cocoa beans and tarragon.
 Breakfast has incremental tiers of indulgence: pick from a relatively healthy buffet, omelettes or a full-English (there’s a veggie version, too), or splash out on the supplement for truffled eggs on toast and Mr eggs Benedict and friends.
 For smart-casual dining, divert to the lobby for triple-decker sandwiches, an ‘umami’ burger with truffle-mayo and smoked cheddar, sweet tarts, tiramisu and more.

-Grain’s bar has stools to pull up, but it’s the sort of spot where you’d wash down a parmesan panisse and handful of anchovies with a glass of vermiento before vamoosing.
+Under Grain’s bar has stools to pull up, but it’s the sort of spot where you’d wash down a parmesan panisse and handful of anchovies with a glass of vermiento before vamoosing.
 You’ll be much comfier in the lounge, where you can sit and sip on comfy velvet pews as you plot out the night ahead.
 Or elevate your aperitivo to the roof terrace for fragolino sundowners as you watch the stars come out.

 Breakfast runs from 7am to 10.30am, lunch from noon to 2.30pm, dinner from 6pm to 10pm (till 10.30pm Friday and Saturday).
 In the courtyard, food is served from 10.30am to 6pm.

-All three breakfast menus (Continental, à la carte, Grain breakfast specials) are served in-room from 7am–10.15am.
-Grain’s full lunch and dinner menu and drinks list can be ordered to your door from 10.30am–10.30pm.
+All three breakfast menus (Continental, à la carte, Under Grain breakfast specials) are served in-room from 7am–10.15am.
+Under Grain’s full lunch and dinner menu and drinks list can be ordered to your door from 10.30am–10.30pm.

 You’ll find Rosselli at the intersection of St Christopher’s Street and Merchants Street – one of the city’s longest thoroughfares, usually lined with market stalls – within strolling distance of Republic Square and St John’s Co-Cathedral.